Centre for Criminology and Justice,

 Dr. Roshni Nair-Shaikh

 MA in Social Work with a specialisation in Criminology and Correctional Administration (TISS-1993) and Ph.D. in Social Work (TISS-2015) with a focus on Field work in Criminology and Justice.
-She has been working with the Centre for Criminology and Justice (CCJ), School of Social Work, TISS, Mumbai since 2006, and currently is the Chairperson of the Centre.
+She has been working with the Centre for Criminology and Justice (CCJ), School of Social Work, TISS, Mumbai since 2006.

 Prior to 2006, worked for twelve years with an NGO she was a founder member of, which has done pioneering work in the area of street living youth and runaway girls.

 Roshni has also been part of networks, advocacy related programs, curriculum building and training.
 She is engaged with designing and conducting sessions related to self and personal and professional effectiveness.
 She is also connected with themes of child and youth rights, work with victims, criminal justice social work and a focus on self.

-Of twenty seven years of a career connected with Social Work, she has spent equal time being a social work practitioner and educator.
+Of twenty eight years of a career connected with Social Work, she has spent equal time being a social work practitioner and educator.

 Some recent research projects (completed and ongoing)